-Click here to download the Society's Membership Application Form.
-Once you are a financial Member of the Society, contact your chosen Branch to enquire about Branch Membership.
+Click here and download the Society's Membership Application Form.
+Once you have submitted your completed Application Form and you have been made a financial Member of the Society, contact your chosen Branch to inquire about Branch Membership.

 The Branch Handbook contains the Rules and Regulations for the Australian Stock Horse Events and Competitions for The Australian Stock Horse Society, as approved by the Board of Directors, and is effective from the 1st October 2008.